Heliostat.

 When you install the Heliostat GitHub App on a repository, GitHub sends push events to our App-wide webhook endpoint.
 We store, per commit: the commit SHA and URL, the commit message, the branch name, the timestamp, and the author object provided by GitHub (which includes the author's name, email, and GitHub username).
 When commits are authored by collaborators other than you, that collaborator's name, email, and username are also stored as part of the commit record.
 We use this data only to associate work with your scopes and to surface it back to you in the app.
 Uninstalling the Heliostat GitHub App from a repository stops all new data from arriving.

-If you have an active cycle, a scheduled job assembles a context summary about your cycle, scopes, hill positions, and recent commits, and sends it to OpenAI so it can generate a digest email.
+• Daily digest — if you have an active cycle, a scheduled job assembles a context summary about your cycle, scopes, hill positions, and recent commits and sends it to OpenAI so it can generate a digest email.
 The digest text is stored as a notification in your account.

 Cookies and similar technologies